Eating Local in Nova Scotia

-If there’s one thing every visitor to Nova Scotia enjoys, it’s the food.
+If there’s one thing each and every visitor to Nova Scotia enjoys, it’s the food.
 No matter where you go in the province – whether you’re a seafood lover or landlubber – you’ll find the makings of a delicious meal.
 From Atlantic lobster and Digby scallops, to Oxford blueberries and Annapolis Valley fiddleheads and strawberries from around the province, if you’re a locavore – someone who enjoys locally sourced food – you’ll love what Nova Scotia has to offer.

 Farm Fresh Produce from the Annapolis Valley

 The Annapolis Valley has long been known as the breadbasket of Nova Scotia.
-Nestled between the north and south mountains, the valley is home to many farms, u-picks, farmers' markets and vineyards that are popular destinations for anyone seeking farm fresh produce or a local wine.
-In addition to a wide range of fruits and vegetables, the Annapolis Valley is famous for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.
+Nestled between the north and south mountains, the valley is home to many farms, u-picks, farmers' markets and award winning wineries & vineyards that are popular destinations for anyone seeking fresh produce and local wines.
+In addition to the wide range of fruits and vegetables grown here, the Annapolis Valley is possibly most famously known for its apples – a fact that is celebrated each spring in the four-day Apple Blossom Festival.

 Local Seafood in Nova Scotia

 Of course, many people visit Nova Scotia for its world-renowned seafood.
-Depending on the season, you can watch fishing boats head out in the early morning and return later in the day to unload catches of lobster, fish, scallops and many other types of seafood.
-The docks are not only the perfect place to seek out the freshest seafood but to also catch a glimpse of the work that goes into bringing that seafood to market.
+Depending on the season, you can watch fishing boats head out in the early morning and return later in the day to unload catches of lobster, crab, scallops and many other types of seafood.
+The wharves are not only the perfect place to seek out the freshest seafood but to also catch a glimpse of the work that goes into bringing that seafood to market.

 Nova Scotia Farmers and Farmers' Markets